maddy-tod/quantum/Notes/FunFacts.md

 * Numbers used in RSA encryption can be broken down into their 2 primes factors with only 10d qubits (where d is the number of digits) in O(d^3 time)
 * All classical gates that take 2 inputs and produce 1 output can be adapted to work with quantum computers - turning into gates with 3 inputs and 3 outputs
 * Entangled particles can be used to teleport information faster than the speed of light!
 But in order to have any control over what is being sent, information must be sent along a classical channel to tell the recipient  how to recover the sent state and so faster than light communication is not possible (but teleportation is!)
+* A classical computer would require 10^86 bit to simualte pencillin, which is a number larger than the number of atoms in the observable universe.
+A quantum computer however would require only 286 qubits